cloudfoundry/diego-notes/README.md

 #### Communicating Fullness

-When a Task cannot be allocated the Auctioneer updates the Task from the `PENDING` state to the `COMPLETED` state, marking it as `Failed` and including a `FailureReason` that explains that the cluster has no capacity for the task.
+When a Task cannot be allocated the Auctioneer rejects the task and the BBS retries placement of the task up to `task.max_retries` times.
+Once `task.max_retries` is reached, the BBS updates the Task from the `PENDING` state to the `COMPLETED` state, marking it as `Failed` and including a `FailureReason` that explains that the cluster has no capacity for the task.
-It is up to the consumer to retry the Task.
+It is up to the consumer to then retry the Task.

 ### Resolving Completed Tasks